 Probiotics for anxiety: Benefits and side effects

-Got anxiety?
-Your gut health, and probiotics for anxiety, might be the missing piece of the mental health puzzle.
+Feeling anxious?
+Probiotics for anxiety might be the missing piece of your mental health puzzle.

 Your gut produces numerous brain chemicals that directly correlate with your levels of stress, anxiety, depression, and general wellness.

 The last bit is especially crucial for those who are concerned about stress and anxiety.
 It’s been shown that the bacteria in your gut help to produce key neurotransmitters that impact your cognition, emotions, emotional regulation, and emotional response.

 Your gut’s bacteria also help to break down waste products, bile acids, and other compounds that affect your mental health.

 Get your Brain Health Score in 4 minutesTake the quiz